mperktold/blocking-dialogs/README.md

 it can be a lot of work to make all these dialogs async, since you also need to make the callers async, and the callers of those, and so on
 (see [What Color is Your Function?](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)).

-Therefore, this project shows why this is difficult and how some potential solutions could look like.
+So if you need blocking dialogs in Vaadin, this project shows how some potential solutions could look like.

 ## The Application